jiaolyulu/kineticSculpture/stepperA4988.md

 **Sense resistor value**

 Our Sense resistor value is 100(0.1) in this case.
 We can find it out by examine our motor driver.

-Note that this formula works for both TMC2209 and TMC2208.

 Foe A4988 driver, Vref= 8 * Max current of a stepper motor * Sense resistor value.